 The values question doesn’t end with plastic forks and paper plates.
 From whom are you ordering?
 Have you tried ordering from local vendors rather than major corporations?
 For small restaurants and food vendors, corporate catering orders can make a huge difference to their business.
 In addition, local restaurants are often immigrant or women-owned.
 Your catering order can be the start of a conversation with your team—tell them where their food came from and who made it.
 If they love the tacos you ordered, they should know how to continue to patronize that business.

-Lastly, what are you doing with your leftovers?
+Lastly, what are you doing with your leftovers from your team meal?
 Unfortunately, there’s no easy solution for donation when you have a pile of leftover hoagies, as food pantries generally do not take unwrapped food.
 There are a few workarounds, however.
 Startups like Rescuing Leftover Cuisine have been popping up, and they work with pantries and shelters to place your leftovers in the hands of people who need them.
 Do some research on food salvaging and donation options in your city to see if there are feasible solutions.

 If you can’t find someone external to make use of your food, make sure it gets eaten at your office.
 If your team meeting ends with a mountain of munchies, spread the word!
 Razorfish, hacked together a “free food in the cafeteria!” button that alerted all staff via Twitter and Slack that there were leftovers.
 You can even invite employees to take some home in tupperware if it’s available.
 Better to get eaten later than never to be eaten at all.